whprocter/RPr-Chakraborty-2021/docs/report/report.md

 ## Abstract

-Chakraborty (2021) investigates the relationships between COVID-19 rates and demographic characteristics of people with disabilities by county in the lower 48 states.
+Chakraborty (2021) investigates the relationships between rates of COVID-19 cases and socio-demographic characteristics of people with disabilities by county in the lower 48 states.
-The study aims to examine public concern that persons with disabilities (PwDs) face disproportionate challenges due to COVID-19.
 To investigate this, Chakraborty examines the statistical relationship between confirmed county-level COVID-19 case rates and county-level socio-demographic and disability variables.
 Specifically, Chakraborty tests county-level bivariate correlations between COVID-19 incidence against the percentage of disability and socio-demographic category, with a separate hypothesis and model for each subcategory within disability, race, ethnicity, age, and biological sex.
 To control for differences between states and geographic clusters of COVID-19 outbreaks, Chakraborty uses five generalized estimating equation (GEE) models to predict the relationship and significance between COVID-19 incidence and disability subgroups within each socio-demographic category while considering inter-county spatial clusters.